musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 [Message passing networks](https://arxiv.org/abs/1704.01212) are all types of neural networks designed to either work with graphical data.

-I therefore decided to start exploring this domain, starting from one of the most basic tasks related to graphical data, i.e. **graphs embedding**.
+I recently started exploring this domain, beginning from one of the most basic tasks related to graphical data, i.e. **graphs embedding**.
 A graph embedding is a **mapping** between **graphs** and a multi-dimensional **manifolds** that associate each node in the graph with a point on the manifold.